 Lincoln elects up to six Choral Scholars each year from amongst Sopranos, Altos (male or female), Tenors and Basses and two Choral Exhibitioners.
 Exhibitions are open to any student of the University; scholars are drawn from among Lincoln’s own students.
 There is no quota for any one part and no restriction on subjects studied.
 Scholars and exhibitioners receive an annual award of £100, and are offered free individual singing lessons.
 It is envisaged that they will take a central role in the life of the choir, and that they will also be active in the wider musical life of the College.
 There is no separate application process.
 Scholars and exhibitioners are selected by audition and interview from amongst the members of the choir.

-The Rector, Chaplain and other Fellows are also glad to lend their active and enthusiastic support to the Organ scholars, to the Choral Scholars and to the choir, and the College underwrites costs for recordings.
+The Rector, Chaplain, and other Fellows are glad to lend their active and enthusiastic support to Chapel music, and the College underwrites costs for recordings and subsidises tours.

 Please get in touch with the Chaplain if you would like to know more.